 may perform an axillary lymph node dissection.

-Breast-conserving Lumpectomy: This breast conservation surgery removes the tumor as well as a small,
+Breast-Conserving Lumpectomy removes the tumor as well as a small, clear

 invasive techniques.If you have early-stage lung cancer you may want to

 talk to your doctor about minimally invasive thoracic surgery.
 During